-Today we’re gonna talk about the benefits of owning a digital kitchen scale so if you don’t own one yet, here are 6 reasons you should that could save your recipes, your wallet, AND your diet…
+Today we’re gonna talk about the benefits of owning a digital kitchen scale so if you don’t own one yet, here are 6 reasons you should that could save your recipes, your wallet, AND your diet!

-- It’s a time saver…and who doesn’t want more time?
+It’s a time saver and who doesn’t want more time?
 Rather than using a bunch of bowls, measuring utensils, and so on all you have to do is simply place whatever you’re adding your ingredients into onto the kitchen scale, reset the weight of whatever you’re using (which means to bring it back to zero), add in the weight of your first ingredient, reset that, and repeat with the rest of your ingredients!

 We know from the first reason that a scale gives you the ability to add all of your ingredients into whatever you’re using without the need to use other bowls or measuring utensils so you’re never going to have more than your main bowl to clean up.
 You’re also using less water so you’ll save money and the environment too!

-- It’s way more accurate.
+It’s way more accurate.
 Why is it more accurate?
 Because a scoop is not just a scoop.
-When you scoop anything…protein, flour, sweetener, it’s gonna come down to a ton of variables how much you actually put into that scoop.
-If I lightly scoop 1 cup of protein and put it on my scale it’s gonna have less in it than If I scoop it like I found gold (are you an aggressive scooper?).
+When you scoop anything…protein, flour, sweetener, it’s going to come down to a ton of variables how much you actually put into that scoop.
+If I lightly scoop 1 cup of protein and put it on my scale it’s going to have less in it than If I scoop it like I found gold (are you an aggressive scooper?).

-- They make portioning out recipes easier.
+They make portioning out recipes easier.
 This is my most used reason.
-A scale gives me the ability to quickly weigh the whole recipe and then divide into however many servings I’m creating.
-All I do is take something to put the whole recipe into, put that on the scale, reset it, pour my recipe in, and then if I want 10 servings from that recipe, divide the total by 10.
+A scale gives me the ability to quickly weigh the whole recipe and divide into however many servings I’m creating.
+All I do is take something to put the whole recipe into, put that on the scale, reset it, pour my recipe in, and if I want 10 servings from that recipe, divide the total by 10.

-With that said, if the scale was a superhero it would be a time saving perfectionist.
+With that said, if the kitchen scale was a superhero it would be a time saving perfectionist.
 The scale will end up costing you less than a couple cents a day in the long run, makes all of your recipes calorie accurate, and saves you on average around 5-10 minutes a day which is hopefully worth more than a couple cents to you.